Luyaochen1/glabapp_deploy/flask/README.md

 Please see setup instruciont aobut installing the Flask service

-# Mange the service on Flask
+# Mange the services on Flask

 Nginx - a web serice to pick up the user request for static web contents and recirect dynamic request and APIs to Flask Flask - a Python applicaiotn server to handle the dynamic web requests or APIs